Leberbaum/docs/_posts/2012-09-27-Neither_The_Son.md

     "No man hath seen God at any time" closely matches what is said of the Father here (which passage was mentioned above):

 	    1 Tim 6:16 Who only hath immortality, dwelling in the light which no man can approach unto; whom no man hath seen, nor can see

     ----

     Finally, this also connects with the opening of Hebrews here:

 	 God [The Father], who at SUNDRY TIMES and in divers manners spake in time past unto the fathers by the prophets, Hath in THESE LAST DAYS SPOKEN UNTO US BY HIS SON...

     So again, the Father is controlling the TIMES and especially the times involving His Son.

 -----

-For the expression "neither the Son" in Mark 13:32 there is a very common interpretation which says that Jesus was "ignorant as a man" on the actual timing of "that day and that hour".